 The Prime button is located on the right side of the pump.
-The Prime button operates the pump to prime the tubing with sterile saline solution from the saline bag.
+The Prime button operates the pump to prime the tubing with fluid from the fluid bag.
 Press and release the Prime button to activate it for two minutes (blue light on).
 To deactivate the Prime button and stop the pump, press again (blue light off).